 Still have questions?

 If you are interested in selling your diamond(s) or jewelry, simply contact us.
-We would love to hear from you.
-You can also fill out the form here.
-Once we receive your completed form, we will contact you within 24-48 hours.
+We would love to hear from you and will get back to you within 24-48 hours.
 We always recommend scheduling an appointment to bring your item(s) to our store to sell.